mhansen/graphviz-docs/content/en/docs/attrs/minlen.md

 types:
 - int
 used_by: E
+description: Minimum edge length (rank difference between head and tail)
 ---
-Minimum edge length (rank difference between head and tail).

 See also: